Downtown Completed Commissions

 Location: Ninth Square, Crown Street sidewalk

 Sheila Levrant de Bretteville designed Path of Stars to illuminate a section of New Haven that had been neglected for more than two decades.
-The Ninth Square, one of the original areas of the Colonial settlers' 1638 plan, is in the midst of rejuvenation, with many new restaurants, businesses and luxury apartments.
-Abandoned and decrepit historic buildings have been restored into working, living and social spaces, filled with the kind of cultural life for which New Haven is so well-known.
+The Ninth Square, one of the original in the 1638 Plan of the colonial settlers, is now in the midst of rejuvenation, with many new restaurants, businesses, and luxury apartments.
+Abandoned and decrepit historic buildings have been restored into vibrant spaces for working, living and gathering-filled with the kind of cultural life for which New Haven is well known.

-The recent development fulfills de Bretteville's intent to pay "homage to the working people of the area" by referencing people who worked or resided in this historic area once known for its successful factories, businesses and movie theaters.
-Clearly a response to Hollywood's Walk of Fame (the artist had just moved to New Haven after 20-years in Los Angeles), de Bretteville integrated local themes into the design by using colors reflective of the surrounding buildings and highlighting the lives of ordinary workers, such as Joseph McAlpine, a janitor who worked for the New Haven Gas Company,
+The recent development fulfills de Bretteville's intent to pay "homage to the working people of the area" by honoring those who lived or worked in this historically significant district, once known for its thriving factories, businesses, and movie theaters.
+Clearly a response to Hollywood's Walk of Fame-de Bretteville the artist had just moved to New Haven after 20 years in Los Angeles-Path of Stars integrates local themes through the use of colors that reflect nearby buildings and celebrates the lives of ordinary workers, such as Joseph McAlpine, a janitor who worked for the New Haven Gas Company.

-Path of Stars runs along a north/south axis on Orange and Crown Streets and are set at fifteen foot intervals.
-Symbolically and literally, the artist wanted to "put people back into the neighborhood."
-Yale's first tenured female art professor, de Bretteville hoped that with new growth in the Ninth Square, the project would continue and more stars added.
+Path of Stars runs along a north-south axis on Orange and Crown Streets, with stars set at fifteen-foot intervals.
+Symbolically and literally, the artist aimed to "put people back into the neighborhood."
+As Yale's first tenured female art professor, de Bretteville hoped that the project would expand alongside new growth in the Ninth Square, with more stars added overtime.

 Artist: David Colbert